aashaypalliwar/config-hose/README.md

     }
 }
 ```
-1. "useDefault" option may be used to explicitly mention the default parser to be employeed.
+1. "useDefault" option may be used to explicitly mention the default parser to be employed.
 Legal values - "JSON", "YAML" and "ENV".
 2. "isAbsolute", if set to true, will use the path as the absolute path to the file.
 Default value is false, in which case the path is relative to the current working directory of the process.

 ## Debug